Mariya Ilarianovna Vorontzova-Daschkova, Countess Vorontzova-Daschkova1

 Last Edited=7 Nov 2007

-Beatrice Walcott was born circa 1574.2 She was the daughter of Charles Walcott.2 She married, firstly, Sir John Dyves before 1609.2 She married, secondly, Sir John Digby, 1st Earl of Bristol, son of Sir George Digby and Abigail Heveningham, on 31 May 1609 at St. James', Clerkenwell, London, England.1 She died on 12 September 1658.1 She was buried at Sherborne, Dorset, England.2
+Beatrice Walcott was born circa 1574.2 She was the daughter of Charles Walcott.2 She married, firstly, Sir John Dyves before 1609.2 She married, secondly, John Digby, 1st Earl of Bristol, son of Sir George Digby and Abigail Heveningham, on 31 May 1609 at St. James', Clerkenwell, London, EnglandG.1 She died on 12 September 1658.1 She was buried at Sherborne, Dorset, EnglandG.2

-From before 1609, her married name became Dyves.2 From 31 May 1609, her married name became Digby.1 As a result of her marriage, Beatrice Walcott was styled as Baroness Digby of Sherborne on 25 November 1618.1 As a result of her marriage, Beatrice Walcott was styled as Countess of Bristol on 15 September 1622.
+From before 1609, her married name became Dyves.2 From 31 May 1609, her married name became Digby.1 After her marriage, Beatrice Walcott was styled as Baroness Digby of Sherborne on 25 November 1618.1 After her marriage, Beatrice Walcott was styled as Countess of Bristol on 15 September 1622.

 Child of Beatrice Walcott and Sir John Dyves

-Children of Beatrice Walcott and Sir John Digby, 1st Earl of Bristol
+Children of Beatrice Walcott and John Digby, 1st Earl of Bristol

 Citations